-Several experiments in this section use indicative workloads to measure program throughput pre-, during, and postrepair.
-We obtained workloads and content layouts from the University of Virginia CS department webserver.
-To evaluate repairs to the nullhttpd and lighttpd webservers, we used a workload of 138,226 HTTP requests spanning 12,743 distinct client IP addresses over a 14-hour period on November 11, 2008.
-To evaluate repairs to php, we obtained the room and resource reservation system used by the University of Virginia CS department, which features authentication, graphical animated date and time selection, and a mysql back-end.
-It totals 16,417 lines of PHP, including 28 uses of str_replace (the subject of the php repair), and is a fairly indicative threetier web application.
-We also obtained 12,375 requests to this system, spanning all of November 11, 2008.
+Several experiments in this section use indicative workloads to measure program throughput pre, during, and postrepair.
+We obtained workloads and content layouts from the University of Virginia CS Department webserver.
+To evaluate repairs to the nullhttpd and lighttpd webservers, we used a workload of 138,226 HTTP requests spanning 12,743 distinct client IP addresses over a 14-hour period on 11 November 2008.
+To evaluate repairs to php, we obtained the room and resource reservation system used by the University of Virginia CS Department, which features authentication, graphical animated date and time selection, and a mysql back end.
+It totals 16,417 lines of PHP, including 28 uses of str_replace (the subject of the php repair), and is a fairly indicative three-tier web application.
+We also obtained 12,375 requests to this system, spanning all of 11 November 2008.
 Recall that the php repair loses functionality; we use this workload to evaluate the effect of such a repair.
-In all cases, a request was labeled "successful" if the correct (bit-for-bit) data was returned to the client before that client started a new request; success requires both correct output and response time.
+In all cases, a request was labeled "successful" if the correct (bit-for-bit) data were returned to the client before that client started a new request; success requires both correct output and response time.

 Our test machine contains 2 GB of RAM and a 2.4 GHz dual-core CPU.
-To avoid masking repair cost, we uniformly sped up the workloads until the server machine was at 100% utilization (and additional speedups resulted in dropped pack-
+To avoid masking repair cost, we uniformly sped up the workloads until the server machine was at 100 percent utilization (and additional speedups resulted in dropped packets).
+To remove network latency and bandwidth considerations, we ran servers and clients on the same machine.